Watchable Wildlife Grant Program

 WDFW’s Watchable Wildlife Program as defined by RCW 77.32.560 includes but is not limited to: Initiating partnerships with communities to jointly develop watchable wildlife projects, building infrastructure to serve wildlife viewers, assisting and training communities in conducting wildlife watching events, developing destination wildlife viewing corridors and trails, tours, maps, brochures, and travel aides, and offering grants to assist rural communities in identifying key wildlife attractions and ways to protect and promote them.

-WDFW will accept grant applications for projects that create, improve, increase, and/or promote opportunities for communities to view or experience wildlife.
+WDFW will accept grant applications for projects that create, improve, increase, and/or promote opportunities for communities to view or experience wildlife and/or learn about responsible wildlife viewing practices.
+Projects must be on property that is publicly accessible.

 WDFW prioritizes initiatives that are brought forward by or are co-developed with underserved and marginalized communities to address stated community needs that are imbued with equity and justice values.
 Ideal proposals will benefit or address barriers for underrepresented communities and/or apply diversity, equity, and inclusivity in their projects.